elitheslime01/BNL-Auto-Parts-Trading/README.md

 # BNL-Auto-Parts-Trading
-A mock website made with HTML, CSS, and JAVASCRIPT for our final term requirement with permission of the company's owner.
+A mock website made with HTML, CSS, and JAVASCRIPT with permission of the company's owner.

 ## Website Description
 An automotive e-commerce website for selling automotive parts.